Written in 2010, but most of this still holds up today

-For maternity leave you will need to have worked for a period of time (at least a year) earning a certain amount of money before the birth before you can claim maternity leave benefits.
+For maternity leave you will need to have worked for a period of time (at least a year) earning a certain amount of money before the birth to claim maternity leave benefits.
 This also applies to paternity benefits.
 These benefits will be a percentage of your normal taxable income paid by your employer.
-However, in general, Paternity Benefits are based on the mother’s income which is usually less than the father’s income. ’New-movers’ who haven’t worked for at least a year or paid tax are not entitled to such benefits.
-Also, ‘new-movers’ may be in breech of some Permits (because they have stopped work) and will be required to return to their home country.
+However, in general, Paternity Benefits are based on the mother’s income, which is usually less than the father’s income.‘New-movers’ who haven’t worked for at least a year or paid tax are not entitled to such benefits.
+Also, ‘new-movers’ may be in breech of certain Permits (such as stopping work to have and take care of a baby) and will be required to return to their home country.
 If you have not worked in Norway for at least a year then you cannot claim any maternity or paternity benefits.
-Also, this benefit is dependant on your Permit status in Norway and many ‘new-movers’ do not qualify.

 - Having A Baby for Permits and Welfare